Exploring Nucleon Structure and the Proton Mass Problem through Holographic QCD: Generalized parton distributions

 where normalization at $t=0, F_\tau(0)=1, F_H(0)=1$ indicates that $\Sigma_\tau \varsigma_\tau=1$.

 \textbf{Quark GPDs}

 In LFHQCD, the electromagnetic form factors of protons can be expressed as \cite{Brodsky:2014yha, Sufian:2016hwn}

-where $\tau$, $\chi_{p}$ and $\gamma_{p}$ represent the twist of the component, the proton anomalous magnetic moment, and the probability of higher Fock state, respectively.
+where $\tau$ is the twist of the Fock state: $\tau = 3$ corresponds to the three-quark state with $L=0$, $\tau = 4$ to states with $L=1$, and $\tau = 6$ to higher Fock states. $\chi_{p}$ and $\gamma_{p}$ represent the proton anomalous magnetic moment and the probability of higher Fock state, respectively.
 The electromagnetic form factors of neutrons can be expressed as

 where $r$, $\chi_{n}$ and $\gamma_{n}$ denote the $SU(6)$ breaking parameter, neutron anomalous magnetic moment, and probability of higher Fock state, respectively. $F_{1}^{N}(t)$ and $F_{2}^{N}(t)$ represent the Dirac form factor and Pauli form factor of the nucleon, respectively, $N=p,n$.
 The form factor of any twist can be expressed as \cite{deTeramond:2018ecg}